canonical/ubuntu.com/templates/kubernetes/docs/ldap.md

 The Keystone charm will automatically create a domain to support the backend once deployed.

-For more detailed explanation of the configuration and other options, please see the [documentation for the ldap-keystone charm][docs-ldap-keystone]
+For a more detailed explanation of the configuration and other options, please see the [documentation for the ldap-keystone charm][docs-ldap-keystone]

 ## Authorisation